To file VA disability claim and receive compensation, you must have all of the following:

 What Happens After You File Your Claim

 The Post-Determination Team is where the rating decision is promulgated.
 In other words, it is where the decision gets entered into the system and the rating decision is prepared and sent out to the veteran.
-If the veteran has a Power of Attorney (POA), they give a heads up to them as to what the decision was.
+If the veteran has a Power of Attorney (POA), they give them a heads up about the decision.
 If a claim has been granted and the retro involves over $25,000.00, it is sent to the VSCM (Veterans Service Center Manager) or their assistant for a third signature.
 The Post Determination Team may also do the following actions; accrued benefits claims not requiring a rating, apportionment decisions, competency issues not requiring a rating, original pension claims not requiring a rating, dependency issues, burials, death pension, and specially adapted housing and initial CHAMPVA eligibility determinations when a pertinent rating is already of record.

-The Public Contact Team’s primary functions are to conduct personal interviews with, and answer telephone calls from veterans and beneficiaries seeking information regarding benefits and claims.
-In some regional offices, depending on their workload, also handles IRIS inquiries and fiduciary issues.
+The Public Contact Team’s primary functions are to conduct personal interviews with and answer telephone calls from veterans and beneficiaries seeking information regarding benefits and claims.
+Depending on their workload, regional offices also handle IRIS inquiries and fiduciary issues.

-As one can see the VA claims process can be complex.
-In essence a veteran’s claim is continuously going from one team to another until it has been decided.
+As one can see, the VA claims process can be complex.
+In essence, a veteran’s claim is continuously going from one team to another until it has been decided.
 This process can be rather lengthy depending on what regional office has jurisdiction over your claim and their pending workload.
-During this process a veteran may want to find out the status of their claim.
+During this process, a veteran may want to find out the status of their claim.
 This should be done through the VA’s IRIS website inquiry system.
-Through this inquiry system, the veteran will get much more accurate information than by calling the 1-800 number.
+The veteran will get much more accurate information through this inquiry system than by calling the 1-800 number.
 The 1-800 will only connect you to the regional offices “Public Contact team.”
 These employees aren’t really trained to deal with the different processing stages and so forth and aren’t able to give very accurate information in that regard.
 The intention of the 1-800 number and the Public Contact team is really to give general benefits information and send out forms to claimants, not to try and track a veteran’s claim.
 Furthermore, veterans’ claims aren’t like tracking a UPS package where it travels in a straight line to its end destination.
 Veterans’ claims will end up bouncing from team to team at the regional office until all of the work required to make a decision is done.

 Appealing an issue with VA

 When you receive your rating decision from the VA, look over it carefully.
 Make sure all of the evidence you sent them is listed in the ‘evidence” section of the rating decision.
-In the “Decision” section will be what VA decided.
-In the “Reasons and Bases” section will be VA’s rational for their decision.
+The “Decision” section will be what VA decided.
+The “Reasons and Bases” section will be VA’s rationale for its decision.
 If you disagree with VA’s rating decision, you can appeal that decision.

-“I take exception to and preserve for appeal ALL errors the VARO may have made or the Board hereafter might could make in deciding this appeal.
-This includes all legal errors, all factual errors, failure to follow M21-1,all due process errors and any failures to discharge the duty to assist as violation of basic VA laws and regulations within 38 USCS and 38 CFR.”
+“I take exception to and preserve for appeal ALL errors the VARO may have made, or the Board hereafter might make in deciding this appeal.
+This includes all legal errors, all factual errors, failure to follow M21-1, all due process errors, and any failures to discharge the duty to assist as a violation of basic VA laws and regulations within 38 USCS and 38 CFR.”

 A DRO review is where a Decision Review Officer, hence DRO, who is a senior rater with many years of experience that works in the appeals Team, will completely review your claims folder and NOD and decide whether or not he/she can grant the benefit the claimant is seeking.
-If the DRO grants the appeal in full, he/she will produce a rating decision telling the claimant of the percentages ect… just like the Rating activity would on a normal claim.
-If the DRO cannot grant the appeal in full, then he/she will issue a Statement of the Case (SOC) explaining the actual laws and rational which pertain to the denial.
+If the DRO grants the appeal in full, he/she will produce a rating decision telling the claimant of the percentages, etc… just like the Rating activity would on a normal claim.
+If the DRO cannot grant the appeal in full, then he/she will issue a Statement of the Case (SOC) explaining the actual laws and rationale which pertain to the denial.
 Even if the DRO is able to grant a partial appeal, they still must send out a SOC.
 For example, let’s say you are appealing a PTSD rating of 50%.
 The DRO grants an increase to 70%, but since the DRO didn’t/couldn’t grant the highest possible award pertaining to the disability, they must still produce a SOC.
-In this scenario, the DRO would send out a rating decision with the grant in increase from 50% to 70%, and a SOC stating why he/she couldn’t grant the full benefit allowable i.e. the 100% rate.
-Once a claimant receives a SOC, they have 60 days from the date of the SOC to either “perfect’ their appeal by submitting VA Form 9, which will prompt the RO to send the appeal to the BVA, or submit ‘New” evidence that were not before the decision maker when he/she made their prior determination.
-When the claimant submits “new” evidence, the VA will evaluate the new evidence and either grant the benefit sought on a appeal or issue a Supplemental Statement of the Case (SSOC) outlining why the new evidence was unable to be used to grant the appeal.
-A SSOC will only address the new evidence the claimant submitted.
-From the date of the SSOC the claimant again has 60 days to either “perfect” the appeal by submitting VA Form 9, or again submitting “new” evidence.
-If the claimant submits new evidence again, then the process of either a grant in benefits sought or a SSOC will repeat itself until the claimant “perfects” their appeal.
+In this scenario, the DRO would send out a rating decision with the grant in an increase from 50% to 70%, and a SOC stating why he/she couldn’t grant the full benefit allowable, i.e., the 100% rate.
+Once a claimant receives a SOC, they have 60 days from the date of the SOC to either “perfect’ their appeal by submitting VA Form 9, which will prompt the RO to send the appeal to the BVA, or submit ‘New” evidence that was not before the decision maker when he/she made their prior determination.
+When the claimant submits “new” evidence, the VA will evaluate the new evidence and either grant the benefit sought on an appeal or issue a Supplemental Statement of the Case (SSOC) outlining why the new evidence was unable to be used to grant the appeal.
+An SSOC will only address the new evidence the claimant submitted.
+From the date of the SSOC, the claimant again has 60 days to either “perfect” the appeal by submitting VA Form 9 or again submitting “new” evidence.
+If the claimant submits new evidence again, then the process of either a grant in benefits sought or an SSOC will repeat itself until the claimant “perfects” their appeal.

 The traditional appeals process is where the claimant wants to skip the DRO review and appeal directly to the BVA.
 In this case, the claimant still must send a NOD to the VA.
 The VA, more specifically the rating activity that made the prior decision, will send out a SOC.
-Once the claimant receives the SOC the process afterwards is the same as when the DRO issues a SOC.
-You either can submit “new” evidence and have the Rating activity reconsider their previous decision, which will either prompt them to grant the benefit sought on appeal or they will send you a SSOC, or you can “perfect” your appeal by sending in VA Form 9.
-Once the VA Form 9 is sent in, the regional office then prepares your claims folder for the BVA where it gets put on the docket.
+Once the claimant receives the SOC, the process afterward is the same as when the DRO issues a SOC.
+You can either submit “new” evidence and have the Rating activity reconsider their previous decision, which will either prompt them to grant the benefit sought on appeal or send you an SSOC, or you can “perfect” your appeal by sending in VA Form 9.
+Once the VA Form 9 is sent in, the regional office then prepares your claims folder for the BVA, where it gets put on the docket.
 Remember you only have 60 days from the date of the SOC or SSOC to submit the VA Form 9!

 Another route that may be of some interest is the “reconsideration” route.
-This is where a claimant has received a rating decision and may disagree with that decision, but has “new” evidence that the Rating activity was unaware of at the time of their decision, and may think that the “new” evidence might result in a more favorable decision than the prior one.
-In this case the claimant has the one year appeals period to send in the “new” evidence and request that the Rating Activity “Reconsider” their previous decision.
-The claims folder would then go back to the Rating activity to be reconsidered and the RVSR would send out a new rating decision where the “new” evidence is considered and an new decision rendered.
-One thing to keep in mind is one MUST submit “new” evidence in order for the VA to “reconsider” their previous decision.
-Another reason one might consider the “reconsideration” approach is simply because a request for reconsideration generally goes faster then an appeal because the claims folder goes back to the RVSR and is worked according to the date of the request for re-consideration.
-If the request for reconsideration warrants a favorable decision, the effective date may be the date of the original claim, depending what the evidence submitted dictates .
-A request for reconsideration is simply “re-opening” a claim within the one year appeals period [(see 38 CFR, §3.400(q) for effective dates concerning reconsiderations) also see “Re-opening claims” for an explanation].
+This is where a claimant has received a rating decision and may disagree with that decision but has “new” evidence that the Rating activity was unaware of at the time of their decision and may think that the “new” evidence might result in a more favorable decision than the prior one.
+In this case, the claimant has the one-year appeals period to send in the “new” evidence and request that the Rating Activity “Reconsider” their previous decision.
+The claims folder would then go back to the Rating activity to be reconsidered, and the RVSR would send out a new rating decision where the “new” evidence is considered and a new decision rendered.
+One thing to keep in mind is one MUST submit “new” evidence in order for the VA to “reconsider” its previous decision.
+Another reason one might consider the “reconsideration” approach is simply because a request for reconsideration generally goes faster than an appeal because the claims folder goes back to the RVSR and is worked according to the date of the request for reconsideration.
+If the request for reconsideration warrants a favorable decision, the effective date may be the original claim’s date, depending on what the evidence submitted dictates.
+A request for reconsideration is simply “re-opening” a claim within the one-year appeals period [(see 38 CFR, §3.400(q) for effective dates concerning reconsiderations) also see “Re-opening claims” for an explanation].

 Yes, but there has to be a clear and unmistakable error in the decision.
-If there isn’t it does no good to claim that there is.
-The person looking at the claim of clear and unmistakable error can only change the prior decision by calling it CUE and this must be signed off on by the Service Center Manager.
-He/she can’t change the decision simply by substituting his/her judgement for the original decision maker.
-So consideration of CUE is not really a “reconsideration”.
-All they are doing is looking to see if there was an error in statement of fact or application of a law that resulted in an erroneous decision (see also “Clear and Unmistakable errors”).
+It does no good to claim that there is if there isn’t.
+The person looking at the claim of clear and unmistakable error can only change the prior decision by calling it CUE, and this must be signed off on by the Service Center Manager.
+He/she can’t change the decision simply by substituting his/her judgment for the original decision maker.
+So consideration of CUE is not really a “reconsideration.”
+They are looking to see if an error in the statement of fact or application of a law resulted in an erroneous decision (see also “Clear and Unmistakable errors”).